PizzaHut.com

 Dynamic store states

-I also designed for dynamic store states such as closing soon, delivery temporarily unavailable, or weather-related closures.
+Because store availability is highly dynamic, I designed for operational edge cases such as closing soon, delivery temporarily unavailable, or weather-related closures.
 In each case, users were given clear alternatives — like switching to carryout or pre-ordering for later — keeping them in control and avoiding dead ends.

 Iteration & testing